 Let’s Get Ready alumnus Mayan Oliveros is an undergraduate at Columbia University.
 She has ambitious plans to major in neuroscience / neurobiology, and is living proof of how the program transforms the lives of its participants.
 According to Mayan, “My freshman year was a really exciting experience.
 It was a big transition going from high school to a rigorous college, but participating in Let’s Get Ready’s program while still in high school smoothed that transition for me.

 From an early age Narly Cabral- Núñez remembers her father saying, “College is the golden ticket to success here in the United States.”
 Growing up with this idea engrained in her head, Narly was determined to fulfill her parents and her own dream of achieving a college degree.
 Today, thanks to Let’s Get Ready’s program, she is well on her way to graduating from the College of the Holy Cross, and maybe even more important, setting an example for her younger family members.

 Let’s Get Ready impacted Violet Fermin’s life, first by opening doors of opportunity and then by opening her eyes to the reality that there are countless high school students who don’t receive the quality of education or encouragement and support they need to realize that they have the ability to attend college.

 When Annette Finnegan attended Let’s Get Ready’s program for the first time, she knew she had finally beaten the odds.
 Annette realized not only would she attend college, but also that she would finally receive valuable guidance to help her determine where she would like to go and how she would be able pay for it.
-This July, thanks to the test-taking skills, guidance, and support she received from everyone at Let’s Get Ready, as well as her inner strength, Annette will attend Columbia University with a full ride.
+This July, thanks to the test-taking skills, guidance, and support she received from everyone at Let’s Get Ready, as well as her inner strength, Annette will attend Columbia University with a full scholarship.

 50 Broadway, 25th Floor